Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Model formulation: materials and method

 \subsection{Intracellular dynamics model}

-HBV is a member of the hepadnaviridae family and by virtue of its exceptional characteristics, it replicates through RNA intermediates similarly as retroviruses.
-In this way, the replication cycle of HBV is able to perpetuate the infection in hepatocytes through its unique features \cite{2009_liang_hepatitis}.
-HBV replication begins when the virus enters the liver cells through the sodium taurocholate cotransporting polypeptide (NTCP) receptor via receptor-mediated endocytosis.
-Although, at first, HBV binds to heparan sulfate proteoglycans (HSPGs) with a low affinity.
-Inside the hepatocytes, virus releases its core particle \textit{i.e.} relaxed circular DNA (rcDNA) containing capsids (Step 1: Figure \ref{Figure_schematic representation}).
-This model does not explicitly include the role of NTCP and HSPGs receptors in HBV entry.
-Our study focuses on intracellular infection dynamics of HBV.
-The number of viruses and rcDNA-containing capsids are designated by $V$ and $R$, respectively.
-It is considered that the viruses uncoat their core particle with the rate $\alpha_1$ and $\delta_r$ is the decay rate of rcDNA.
-The parameter $\alpha_2$ represents the rate at which the cccDNA is formed from rcDNA , and it is discussed in detail below.
-The corresponding differential equation is:
+HBV is a member of the hepadnaviridae family and by virtue of its exceptional characteristics, it replicates through RNA intermediates in a similar way as it happens in case of retroviruses.
+In this way, the replication cycle of HBV is able to perpetuate the infection in hepatocytes through its unique features.
+HBV replication begins when the virus enters the hepatocytes through the sodium taurocholate cotransporting polypeptide receptor by receptor-mediated endocytosis \citep{2012_Yan}.
+Although, initially, HBV binds to heparan sulfate proteoglycans (HSPGs) with a low affinity \citep{2007_Schulze}.
+This model does not explicitly include the roles of NTCP and HSPGs receptors in HBV entry.
+Inside the hepatocytes, virus releases its core particles, \textit{i.e.}, relaxed circular DNA (rcDNA)-containing capsids.
+The number of viruses produced from a single infected hepatocyte and the quantity of rcDNA-containing capsids generated from incoming viruses from extracellular space are designated by $V$ and $R$, respectively.
+It is considered that the viruses uncoat their core particles with the release rate $\alpha_1$.
+The natural decay rate of rcDNA-containing capsids is denoted by $\delta_r$.
+The parameter $\alpha_2$ represents the rate at which rcDNAs are converted into cccDNAs \citep{2007_Haitao}.
+Mathematically, this biological phenomenon can be expressed by the following differential equation: